Benefits of Arch Supports and Why You Should Wear Them

 Knowing When You Need Arch Supports/Orthotics

 Plantar Fasciitis.
-If you have plantar fasciitis, you will defiantly need an arch support or an orthotic.
-The advantage of wearing an arch support are that you are offered relief of heel pain and if you have plantar fasciitis and are wearing an insole you can also decrease your chances of getting plantar fasciitis.
+If you have plantar fasciitis, you will definitely need an arch support or an orthotic.
+The advantage of wearing an arch support is that you are offered relief of heel pain and if you have plantar fasciitis and are wearing a silicone or plastic insole you can also decrease your chances of getting plantar fasciitis.

 Arch Pain.
 If you are experiencing arch pain, it may be time to start wearing arch supports.
 Arch pain can be due to underlying problems, or from excessive activity.
 Arch supports will benefit your feet and whole body, in the long run.
 We sincerely recommend wearing arch supports at the first sign of arch pain.